melaniesigrid/studio_ghibli/README.md

 # Studio Ghibli Films

 > A web application that uses the [Studio Ghibli API](https://ghibliapi.herokuapp.com/#) to provide an index of their films and details so you can choose your favorite to watch.
-You can click on each card to get more details!
-Made according to design guidelines by [Nelson Sakwa on Behance](https://www.behance.net/gallery/31579789/Ballhead-App-%28Free-PSDs%29).
+You can click on each card to get more details, and search by any of the details provided by the app: title, director, producer, etc!

 ![screenshot](./ghibli_screenshot.gif)